GDPR Is Almost Here. Are Your Analytic Processes Ready?

-Each of these underlying capabilities plays a critical role in securing data end-to-end and eliminating the potential for breeches and unauthorized access.
+Each of these underlying capabilities plays a critical role in securing data end-to-end and eliminating the potential for breaches and unauthorized access.

 2. Who is Using the Data?

 GDPR compliance rules go beyond setting policies.
 Organizations must continuously understand and demonstrate who is using the data and for what purpose, in order to establish one aspect of unauthorized use.

 Role-based security can determine who CAN access the data.
 This helps rule out specific users from unauthorized access.
 But, of those with access, it does not tell you who accessed different artifacts and datasets.

 To ensure GDPR compliance around who is using the data, an analytic data management platform needs to support full logging and auditing services to track all activity.
 This includes user action and behavior logs, and security audit logs to track: